How to Facilitate a SAFe Radar Assessment

 Assess the health and maturity of an Agile Release Train (ART) or Portfolio Team for organizations using SAFe and develop a growth plan for the top opportunities for improvement.

 Complete the retrospective during the Inspect & Adapt (I&A) event at the end of each Program Increment (PI).
 Plan on on 2-3 hours for the retrospective.

 Deliverables from the retrospective session include the below:

-- 2-3 Organizational Growth Items that the team agrees to work on in the upcoming quarter/PI, written in OKR (Objectives and Key Results) format
+- 2-3 Growth Items that the team agrees to work on in the upcoming PI, with clear acceptance criteria and measurable results

 - Plan for next steps (Who, What and by When)